sohrab-hassibi/carta/README.md

 const rawHits = idxLunr.search(phrase);
 ```

 My code then takes the `rawHits` above and returns the top hits as the response while inserting the score for each course (limited to `maxHits` as specified in the input JSON of the request).
+I thought that by implementing an open-source search library, I'd be able to construct an indexing algorithm with the highest accuracy.

 ### Native implementation

-I've also implemented my own search functionality as I thought perhaps using [Lunr](https://www.npmjs.com/package/lunr) was kind of cheating :-)
+I've also implemented my own search functionality as I thought perhaps only using [Lunr](https://www.npmjs.com/package/lunr) was kind of cheating :-)

 My implementation indexes all searchable data (courses) in the following way: